alikhalife/progressive-enhancement/README.md

 # progressive-enhancement
-first projetc with HTML and CSS
+first project with HTML and CSS